mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ### Lenny

-Lenny is a service I created to waste time of people who send me spam emails.
+Lenny is a service I created to waste time for people who send me spam emails.

 Spammers are now sending automated message sequences when I don't respond to their first message.

 {{<img src="spammer-sequence.png" maxWidth="700px" hasBorder="true" caption="Some spammers continue sending automated pester sequences when I don't respond.">}}

+It annoyed me that spammers can spend fractions of a penny to keep getting in my inbox and waste my time.
+And they're doing this to thousands of people because they don't have to put in any effort until they get a response.
+I wanted a way to increase the spammers' costs so that bulk, semi-targeted emails stop being cost-effective.

 I was inspired by [a YouTube channel](https://www.youtube.com/channel/UCrBZYWrikliO6EPZKM7KxVQ) that wastes telemarketers' time.
 The channel maintains a VoIP number that takes calls from telemarketers and responds with recordings of a kindly Australian man named Lenny.
 The recorded responses always express interest in what the telemarketers are selling but with lots of rambly digressions.
-Lenny has probably cost telemarketing firms tens to hundreds of thousands of dollars on hours their workers wasted talking to a recording.
+Lenny has probably cost telemarketing firms tens to hundreds of thousands of dollars.

 {{<youtube XSoOrlh5i1k>}}

 I've built my own version of Lenny, but for email rather than voice calls.
 Now, when I get spam emails, I forward them to my own email-based Lenny.
 Lenny responds enthusiastically to the spammer, but he keeps getting distracted and sending the conversation in circles.

 The following are two different spammers responding to the same message sequence I wrote for my tool.
-Lenny manages to get five responses from each spammer, though they both give up at the same point.
-In the second example, Lenny's responses stop making sense in context, but the spammer keeps going for a while.
+Lenny manages to get five responses from each spammer before they each give up at the same point.
+In the second example, Lenny's responses stop making sense in context of the spammer's messages, but the spammer keeps going for a while.

 {{<gallery  caption="Lenny is a service I built to send automated responses to spammers that go nowhere.">}}
   {{<img src="lenny-1.png" maxWidth="400px" hasBorder="true">}}